stratisproject/Documentation/source/Developer Resources/Unreal Engine/Tutorial_2_Advanced_usage/Tutorial_2_Blueprint.rst

-Tutorial #2.
-Interacting with smart contracts.
+Tutorial #2 - Interacting with smart contracts
 ==============================================

 In this tutorial, we will learn how to deploy and interact with `smart contracts <https://academy.stratisplatform.com/Architecture%20Reference/SmartContracts/smartcontracts-introduction.html>`_ supported by the Stratis blockchain.